BroadbandForum/obuspa/QUICK_START_GUIDE.md

 ```

 If OB-USP-AGENT failed to connect, review the settings in your factory reset database and the STOMP server.
-If you subsequently change the settings in `factory_reset_example.txt`, then you must delete the database,
+If you subsequently change the settings in `stomp_factory_reset_example.txt`, then you must delete the database,
 in order that the database is re-created the next time you run OB-USP-AGENT.
 To delete the database in the default location:
 ```